Coppernic/coppernic.github.io/docs/sdk/privileged/privileged.md

 ## Motivation

-Privileged service makes available certain APIs which are in protected access.
-These APIs of the Android framework need the application to be system in order to be accessible.
+Privileged service makes available certain APIs that are in protected access.
+These APIs of the Android framework require the application to be a system app in order to be accessible.
 In some cases, these APIs need to be accessible by a standard application.
-This service is still protecting access by verifying signature of calling application.
+This service is still protecting access by verifying the signature of the calling application.

-Privileged library makes communication with Privileged service easier.
+Privileged library makes the communication with Privileged service easier.

 ## Requirements

-You need to have `Privileged Extension` application installed on device.
+You need to have  the`Privileged Extension` application installed on the device.
 This application is available on CopperApps.

 ## Download